-“Operation of snowmobile on a Federation trail is strictly forbidden unless the operator has a prescribed trail permit.”
+“Operation of a snowmobile on a federated trail is strictly forbidden unless the operator has a prescribed trail permit.”
 (FCMQ By-Laws, article 11)

 The price of a trail permit includes the cost of the liability insurance, defined as mandatory under article 19 of the Act respecting off-highway vehicles, as well as all applicable taxes.

 - $ 340 for an annual trail permit purchased on or before December 9, 2020